 But the only way you’ll ever create financial security for yourself is to spend less than you make over a long period of time.

 Whether you make $9 an hour or $90 an hour, you can still fall into the trap of living paycheck to paycheck.
-We see our neighbors buying pools and brand new cars.
-And we watch endless commercials trying to convince us that we need the new $800 smartphone now.
-So as our income rises, so does our spending.
+We see our friends buying pools and brand new cars.
+Your neighbor’s 10-year-old daughter has a new iPhone X. So as our income rises, so does our spending.